 On May 10, 2000, Computer Motion, Inc. filed a lawsuit in United States District Court for the Central District of California (Case No. CV00-4988 CBM) alleging that by making, using, selling or offering for sale our da Vinci Surgical System, we are infringing United States Patent Numbers 5,524,180, 5,878,193, 5,762,458, 6,001,108, 5,815,640, 5,907,664 and 5,855,583 in willful disregard of Computer Motion's patent rights.
 On June 1, 2000, Computer Motion amended its lawsuit to allege that we also infringe U.S. Patent Number 6,063,095.
 On October 30, 2000, Computer Motion filed a motion seeking to add U.S. Patent Number 6,102,850 to the litigation.
 These patents concern methods and devices for conducting various aspects of robotic surgery.
 On December 7 and 8, 2000, the U.S. Patent and Trademark Office ("PTO") declared three interferences between a single SRI patent application exclusively licensed to Intuitive and three of Computer Motion's patents, Numbers 5,878,193, 5,907,664 and 5,855,583.
 These interferences resulted from requests for interference filed in May through July 1999.
 In light of those declarations of interference, the District Court on February 5, 2001 stayed -- put on hold -- all proceedings in the litigation for one year while the PTO conducts the interference proceedings.
 In March 2001, Computer Motion filed a Notice of Appeal of the Stay Order with the United States Court of Appeals for the Federal Circuit.
 In April 2001, however, Computer Motion voluntarily dismissed its appeal.
-Then, in May 2001, Computer Motion filed a motion voluntarily dismissed its appeal.
-Then, in May 2001, Computer Motion in the District Court requesting that the Court lift the stay and not further delay the litigation.
+Then, in May 2001, Computer Motion filed a motion in the District Court requesting that the Court lift the stay and not further delay the litigation.
 The Court denied this motion on July 26, 2001 and left the stay in place.
+On October 10, 2001 the PTO held a hearing concerning all three interferences.
+Decisions regarding all of the motions argued at the interference hearing are expected in late 2001.

 On March 30, 2001, Intuitive and International Business Machines Corporation ("IBM") jointly filed suit against Computer Motion, Inc. in the U.S. District Court for the District of Delaware alleging infringement of U.S. Patent No. 6,201,984.
 The '984 patent which concerns aspects of voice control of surgical instruments issued to IBM in early March 2001 and is exclusively licensed to us.
 In late June 2001, Computer Motion filed a request to add its own U.S. Patent No. 6,244,809 to this Delaware litigation alleging that we infringe the '809 patent by making, using, selling and offering for sale our da Vinci Surgical System.
 The '809 patent concerns aspects of devices for performing robotic surgery.
-If Computer Motion succeeds in adding its '809 patent into this litigation, we will have to defend Computer Motion's allegations.
+On November 9, 2001, the Delaware Court refused to permit Computer Motion to add its '809 patent into the Delaware litigation.